balmor/TranslationWidget/README.md

 Note that input id attribute is optional and it depends on how you want to initialize plugin.
 There are two methods of doing this: by class or by id.
 The second method will be discussed later in this document.
 The main difference betweent those two methods is when plugins are intialized by class name, all options are equal for each instance on page.
 Initialization by id gives each instance more independent behaviour.

+Label content is also instance name.
+However if label contains some spaces those spaces are being removed from instance name.
+For example:<br>
+**Label content = Translation Widget**<br>
+**Instance name = TranslationWidget**

-Below is simple initialization by class reference just to make the plugin work.
+Below is simple initialization examples just to make the plugin work.
+Both for class and id methods.
 Place it somewhere in your document (for example at the bottom, just before ```</body>``` tag).
 ```html

 <script>